sshwy/y86-pipe-rs/README.md

-Moreover, we're able to build the computational graph (only once before the first cycle) as a DAG and arrange the order of combinatorial logics and devices' execution topologically, without explicitly writing code for stepping cycles.
+Moreover, we're able to build the computational graph (only once before the first cycle) as a DAG and arrange the order of execution of combinatorial logics and units topologically, without explicitly writing code for stepping cycles.

 Hope you enjoy.

+Note: the behavior of `cargo-expand` is incorrect.